 I mentioned in my last newsletter that David and I had decided I was going to focus more on my health, home, and homeschooling and less on business.
 We both realized I needed to take a break because I have been going too hard for too long.
-And that is what I’ve done the past few weeks since the start of the year.
+So that is what I’ve done the past few weeks since the start of the year.
 I started writing up a post about my goals for this year and elaborating on this, but it became way too long.
 It is really multiple posts in one so I’ll break it up and make it several posts that I might eventually get around to posting.

 Or not.
 I’m trying not to put pressure on myself right now.